rocket-icon

 2. Enhance Office Culture

-Onboarding is the process that allows you to show your work culture that joins your staff.
+Onboarding is the process that allows you to show your work culture to your staff.
 Culture is on the priority list of any employee.

-Through this, an organization can exhibit its mission, values and unique attributes and show recently added team members how they can cooperate with and impact the way of life through their activities and perspectives at work.
-Thus, the onboarding system helps the recently added employees be sustained into efficient employees.
+Through this, an organization can exhibit its mission, values, and unique attributes and show recently added team members how they can cooperate with and impact the way of life through their activities and perspectives at work.
+Thus, the onboarding system helps the recently added employees become efficient employees.

 1. Pre-boarding - before the first day